Choosing the right finish for your print job can make all the difference to the success of your printed materials.

 Often associated with wood, a varnish is a liquid coating that is added to your paper to give a smooth and consistent finish.
 The varnish can be glossy or matte and will seal your paper not to mention – help to preserve it.
 This option is particularly popular for magazines and brochures.

-A foil is a heat processed coating which is added to parts of your design to give contrast – usually on the text or logo.
+A foil is a heat processed coating which is added to parts of your design to give contrast – usually on the text or logo on a business card or stationery piece.
 The most common foil colours are gold and silver, but other colours are available.
 Foil is primarily used to give the impression of luxury.

 Die-cutting can be very impactful and involves cutting shapes or designs out of the paper using a die.
 Depending on your needs, you may need to get a die template created – or your printer might have a template already created – like, for example, a template for rounded corners.